RUB-NDS/PRET/README.md

   mirror        - Set mirror inversion.
 ```

-Note that not all commands are supported by every printer.
+Not all commands are supported by every printer.
 Especially Brother and Kyocera devices use their own PostScript clones – Br-Script and KPDL – instead of licensing original ‘Adobe PostScript’.
 Such flavours of the PostScript language may not be 100% compatible, especially concerning security sensitive features like capturing print jobs.
 Access to the file system is supported by most printers, however usually limited to a certain, sandboxed directory.

 ### Commands in PJL mode